Habib ur Rahman (Indian National Army officer)

-Habib ur Rahman (1913–1978) was an army officer in the Indian National Army (INA) who was charged with "waging war against His Majesty the King Emperor".
+Habib-ur-Rahman (1913–1978) was an army officer in the Indian National Army (INA) who was charged with "waging war against His Majesty the King Emperor".
 He served as Subhas Chandra Bose's chief of staff in Singapore, and accompanied Bose on his alleged last fatal flight from Taipei to Tokyo, sharing the last moments of his life.

 Rahman also played an important role in the First Kashmir War.
 Convinced that Maharaja Hari Singh was out to exterminate the Muslims of Jammu and Kashmir, he joined Major General Zaman Kiani, in launching a rebellion against the Maharaja from Gujrat in Pakistani Punjab.
 Rehman and his volunteer force launched an attack on the Bhimber town.
 But, the records of the 11th Cavalry of the Pakistan Army indicate that their efforts did not succeed, and eventually the Cavalry was responsible for conquering Bhimber.

 Early life and education

-Habib ur Rahman, son of Raja Manzoor Ahmad Khan was born in the village of Panjeri, Mirpur District in Jammu and Kashmir (now Bhimber District) on 22 December 1913.
+Habib ur Rahman, son of Raja Manzoor Ahmad Khan was born in the village of Panjeri, Mirpur District in Jammu and Kashmir, British India (now Bhimber District, Pakistan) on 22 December 1913.
+Born in a Muslim Rajput family, his maternal grandfather Raja Rahamdad served in the court of Maharaja Pratap Singh of Jammu and Kashmir.
 He was educated in schools in Panjeri and went to obtain graduation in Jammu.
 Afterwards, Rahman was enrolled at the Prince of Wales Royal Indian Military College, Dehradun and subsequently the Indian Military Academy.

 Military career

 Rahman was commissioned a Second Lieutenant on the Special List, Indian Land Forces on 15 July 1936 and was attached to the 2nd battalion of Duke of Wellington's Regiment from 10 August 1936.

-He was appointed to the Indian Army and was posted to 1st Battalion of the 14th Punjab Regiment, which was called "Sher Dil Paltan" on the 10 August 1937.
-He was promoted Lieutenant 1 December 1937 His battalion moved from Lahore to Secunderabad in September 1940.
+He was appointed to the British Indian Army and was posted to 1st Battalion of the 14th Punjab Regiment, which was called "Sher Dil Paltan" on 10 August 1937.
+He was promoted Lieutenant 1 December 1937.
+His battalion moved from Lahore to Secunderabad in September 1940.

 Overseas move

 Soon after the second week of February 1941, Rahman and his battalion were ordered to move overseas.
 He left Secunderabad on 3 March 1941 for Penang Island and from there to Ipoh, north of Kuala Lumpur in Malaya.
-After about two months stay at Ipoh, their Battalion moved to Sungei Pattani in South Kedah as a part of the 5th Indian Infantry Brigade under Brigadier Garrett.
+After about two months stay at Ipoh, their Battalion moved to Sungei Pattani in South Kedah as a part of the 5th Indian Infantry Brigade under Brigadier Ragnar Garrett.

 The 3rd Cavalry was allotted the defence of the Island of Penang.
 He disembarked at Singapore and reported at 7 MRC, Mixed Reinforcement Camp at Bidadari.
 From Singapore he was sent to Jitra situated on the main road to Thailand, 16 mi south of the border.
-He arrived Jitra on 5 December 1941.
+He arrived in Jitra on 5 December 1941.